 Black (Two Man)

 Black is the man version of Texas (Cover Two).
 This allows the Will and the CB to lock on to their respective WRs.
 This coverage can be good on 3rd and long or any obvious passing situations.
-If teams are prone to run switch routes (slant-bubble/post-wheel) running Texas might be better, but if the offense leaves the RB into block, the Will can insert himself on a delayed blitz once the RB commits to blocking.
+If teams are prone to run switch routes (slant-bubble/post-wheel) running Texas might be better, but if the offense leaves the RB in to block, the Will can insert himself on a delayed blitz once the RB commits to blocking.
 This coverage essentially allows the defense to bracket the #1 WR and get hands on him immediately.

 Stress plays on the law of averages for an offense.
 Even if a team runs four verticals Stress is developed to force the QB to make the most difficult throw.
-The versatility in the coverage is when teams run level routes.
+The versatility of the coverage is when teams run level routes.
 If any WR runs an under or out route the coverage reverts back to Sky with the CB relating to #1 and the CS relating to the new #2.
 Where coverages like Stress earn their keep is when they allow the backside coverage to stay the same.
 When defenses “kick” the coverage they are susceptible to weak side runs and leaves the CB on an island.
 Many offenses still put their best WR to the opposite side of Trips because they can achieve a one-on-one matchup.
 Stress allows the defense to stay two-high and bracket the solo WR.
 A great defense tries to stay plus-one in the pass and plus-one versus the run.
 Stress allows the defense to protect the field and boundary while forcing the QB to make a terrific low percentage throw.

 - Why an Under Front– https://matchquarters.com/2016/07/18/how-do-you-play-trips/

 - Trips Coverages Explained– https://matchquarters.com/2016/08/08/how-do-you-play-trips-pt2/